sinabahrami/Automated-Vehicle-Parking-Lot/README.md

 Integer program is Matlab code of the IP model

-Policy simulation is the matlab code of partial information policies
+Simulation is the Matlab code of partial information policies